-In September 2020, Frankfurt School Career Services hosted an evening discussion on ‘Women in Private Equity’ with Martina Pfeiffer, Director at Avent International and Deborah Fleischer, Investment Professional at Triton Partners.
+In September 2020, Frankfurt School Career Services hosted an evening discussion on ‘Women in Private Equity’ with Martina Pfeifer, Director at Advent International and Deborah Fleischer, Investment Professional at Triton Partners.

 The event was hosted as part of the German Level 20 Initiative.
 Level 20, originally founded in the UK, is a not for profit organisation dedicated to improving gender diversity in the European private equity industry.
 Why?
 Well, ‘the percentage of women working in the private equity sector is lower than in virtually any other industry’, according to a 2017 report by Prequin in cooperation with PwC.
 Since 2017 numbers might have grown slightly, but they are still not very high.